ssarahs-lab/project2-moodtracker/README.md

+## Mood Tracker: a user stores their story

+A user wants to track their mood to know what variables affect it, and use it to find out what correlates with mood.
+This may include:
+- Diet
+- Exercise
+- Sleep
+- Past stressors bothering them now
+- Future stressors bothering them now
+- Past activities elevating their mood
+- Future scheduled activities elevating their mood
+- User-added variables
+- Thinking styles that affect their mood

+This tracker would help a user understand themselves better, and increase self awareness / emotional intelligence and the causes behind a high mood or low mood.
+They can then adjust their lifestyle based on this data

+# Things included in this version:

+Create a table for user profiles

+-   Sign up page
+-   Login page

+Create database for moodtracker
+-  1 table for moods
+-  Print tracked moods onto page - with time and date?

+-   Mood tracker form

+-   Links into database

+Join tables

+-   Side panel displaying

+# To be included in future versions:

+   “Day with the highest mood”, like a high score factor

+-   What they ate, exercised, how much they slept
+-   Special activities

+-   Main panel displaying mood on a graph - think "data is beautiful" styles

-# project2
+# Instructions for installing

-- Add `.DS_Store` to the `.gitignore` file
+ Add `.DS_Store` to the `.gitignore` file.
-- The project is a "Caption This" website when a user can enter in a suggested caption, have it displayed on the page, and upvote other various caption, on an image

-- add, commit and push
+Add, commit and push as per usual.

-Connect database with Heroku
+Connect database with Heroku:

     heroku psql

-reset database
+  Reset database:

     heroku pg:reset

-copy local database to heroku
+Copy local database to Heroku:

     heroku pg:push moodtracker DATABASE_URL